What to Eat in Sicily: 21 Must Try Foods

 It’s no wonder that traditional Sicilian food feels different from what you find further north.
 The island is closer to Tunis than to Rome and has absorbed influences from its many invaders including the Greeks, Arabs, Normans, and Spanish.

-Unsurprisingly for an island, fish features heavily on the typical Sicilian menu, and we didn’t find it as vegetarian-friendly as Puglia, our favourite Italian region for eating.
+Unsurprisingly for an island, fish features heavily on the typical Sicilian menu, and we didn’t find it quite as vegetarian-friendly as Puglia, our favourite Italian region for eating.

 We always managed to find something on menus, though, often involving melanzana (aubergine/eggplant).
 Vegans will have to ask for the pasta dishes without cheese.

 If you have a sweet tooth, you’ll be spoilt in Sicily.
-Sicilians pride themselves on their sweet decadent pastries, then there are refreshing granite from local lemons and mulberry fruits, and creamy gelato from pistachios grown on the island.
+Sicilians pride themselves on their sweet decadent pastries.
+Then there are refreshing granite from local lemons and mulberry fruits, and creamy gelato from pistachios grown on the island.

 Contents